Tools to curb your bad habits

 Tacto is a set of tools designed facilitate the elimination of destructive habits like skin picking and nail biting.

 Behavioral psychologists talk about habit formation as a cycle that starts with a reminder or trigger, which initiates the behavior or routine, and finally yields a reward.
 Bad habits like skin picking and nail bitting are not just triggered by stress, they can simply be triggered by the feeling of an anomaly on the surface of the skin or nails, the subject tries to get rid of this anomaly and the reward is simply the feeling of a smooth surface.

 James Clear, an expert in behavioral psychology, explains “You don't eliminate a bad habit, you replace it.”
-This motivated Alexia to explore ways in which to replace the damaging habits by creating pattern surfaces that could replace the trigger, and compliment this with an digital interface that helps users keep track of their unconcious habits.
+This motivated Alexia to explore ways in which to replace the damaging habit by creating patterned surfaces that could replace the trigger.
+She also complimented this with a digital interface that helps users keep track of their unconscious habits.

 Tacto Stimulating Apparel